Industrial Electrician Visa Sponsorship Jobs in Michigan

 Which companies sponsor visas for industrial electricians in Michigan?

 Michigan's largest visa sponsors for industrial electricians tend to be automotive manufacturers and their Tier 1 and Tier 2 suppliers.
 Companies like Ford Motor Company, General Motors, Stellantis, BorgWarner, and Gentex have documented histories of sponsoring skilled trades workers.
-Large facilities management and industrial services contractors operating across Michigan plants also periodically sponsor qualified electricians for H-2B or H-1B status.
+Large facilities management and industrial services contractors operating across Michigan plants also periodically sponsor qualified electricians for H-2B visa or H-1B visa status.

 Which visa types are most common for industrial electrician roles in Michigan?